 Let’s face it, not all of us can commit 2 hours a day, 6 days a week to exercise, nor should you have to.
 And not all of us like to run!
 Here are a few tips you can use to works towards your fitness goals.

 Most people accomplish more by having an accountability partner, but that doesn’t necessarily mean they have to be with you all of the time.
 Walking with a friend, or getting together to workout while the kids nap, is a great way to stay motivated.

 Each week I plan out which days I will make exercise a priority, and then schedule it into my day.
 Having it in my calendar is motivation not to skip the gym, and it also prevents me from overscheduling and not having enough time to actually go.

 Do what you love, but don’t be afraid to try something new.

 My mom hates running!
 She will swim all day long if it was possible, and loves to practice yoga.
 My brother enjoys (or should I say loves) training for triathlons and various races.
 My sister is a little more like my brother, and I’m happy to do almost anything active at various times of the week.

 My point is, we all have something that we enjoy doing that keeps us motivated to continue day after day.
 Don’t be afraid to increase the speed on the treadmill or try a new class at the gym; you never know what you may fall in love with!

 If you feel yourself hitting a plateau, it may be a sign you need a break from your current routine and it’s time to try something new for a month or two.

 After reassessing your goals, come up with a plan for both solid nutrition and exercise.
-Write your goals down on paper and hang them somewhere you will be reminded of them daily, or share them in an accountability group.
+Write your goals down on paper and hang them somewhere you will be reminded of them daily.

 Indulge once in a while, set boundaries the rest of the time, and have fun finding your own rhythm to success!